mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 long as slave servers are available.

-**Note:** If _master_failure_mode_ is set to _error_on_write_ and the connection to the master is lost, clients will not be able to execute write queries without reconnecting to MariaDB MaxScale once a new master is available.
+**Note:** If _master_failure_mode_ is set to _error_on_write_ and the connection to the master is lost, by default, clients will not be able to execute write queries without reconnecting to MariaDB MaxScale once a new master is available.
+If [`allow_master_change`](#allow_master_change) is enabled, the session can recover if one of the slaves is promoted as the master.

 ### `retry_failed_reads`